Oregon Venture Fund

+History

+2007-2017: Oregon Angel Fund

+The fund was originally called the Oregon Angel Fund, and was active as of 2008.
+It formed out of the 2007 Angel Oregon hosted hosted by the Oregon Entrepreneurs Network, with its first fund raising $900,000 from 36 investors.
+The first company that the fund invested in was Lumencor, a technology startup in Beaverton.

+In 2014, it raised $6.6 million for its annual fund, after aiming for $6 million.
+It was led by managing partner Eric Rosenfeld.

+In 2017, it invested $7 million into seven companies, while its individual investors put another $6.8 million into companies as well.
+It raised an annual fund from an investment group of 180 investors.
+It had overall invested $48 million in 56 startups, all located in either Southwest Washington or Oregon.

+2018-2025: Oregon Venture Fund

+In 2018, the fund changed its name from Oregon Angel Fund to Oregon Venture Fund and launched a new $30 million fund.
+It was the firm's first five-year institutional funds; prior funds had been limited to one year.

+Since its inception, Oregon Venture Fund had by 2021 generated an average annual rate of return of 34% and a return on investment exceeding $3.50 for each dollar invested.
+In 2021, it managed $250 million in investments.

 Investment strategy

-About 70 percent of the fund's investments are in technology.
+In 2015, about 70 percent of the fund's investments were in technology.
 20 percent are medical devices, health care IT, and related fields.
-And 10 percent are in other areas such as transportation, advanced materials, and consumer.
+And 10 percent were in other areas such as transportation, advanced materials, and consumer.
 31% of portfolio companies were founded by, or are headed by, a woman and 23% by a person of color.

 Some 70 companies in Oregon Venture Fund's portfolio include Absci, Jama, Elemental Technologies, Brandlive, Salt & Straw, and Wildfang.

-The Oregon Venture Fund also receives investment from The Oregon Community Foundation, Meyer Memorial Trust, the State of Oregon, and regional colleges and universities, such as Willamette University, Portland State University, and Lewis & Clark College.
+The Oregon Venture Fund also receives investment from The Oregon Community Foundation, Meyer Memorial Trust, the State of Oregon, and regional colleges and universities, such as University of Oregon, Willamette University, Portland State University, and Lewis & Clark College.

 Investments and exits

 Oregon Venture Fund notable investments and exits include: